- Practice Areas

 Inhaling PCBs in outdoor air have led to toxic effects in humans, including nose irritation and eye problems.
 People exposed to PCBs in the air can suffer from skin rashes and severe acne (chloracne).
 The dangerous health risks associated with PCBs in the environment have adversely affected thousands because companies irresponsibly dump PCBs or use them in their products.

 If you believe you’ve suffered because of PCBs in the air, in a product, or from eating an animal product, you may have a case against the manufacturer.
-If you’ve been diagnosed with certain types of cancers associated with PCBs, your child was injured due to ingesting PCBs while you were pregnant, or other adverse effects, contact the legal team at the Gomez Law Firm today.
+If you’ve been diagnosed with certain types of cancers associated with PCBs, your child was injured due to ingesting PCBs while you were pregnant, or other adverse effects, contact the legal team at Gomez Trial Attorneys today.
 We have extensive experience handling various personal injury cases, and we know the laws and regulations surrounding the manufacturer and production of PCB.
 Take a stand against this dangerous manmade chemical and contact us today.

 no fees unless we recover money on your behalf